Chinchillas come with some unique challenges.

 This is clearly going to make it more difficult to return your chinchilla to the cage as well.

 Again, in these situations, either fully proof the room where you intend on letting your chinchilla out of the cage in or stick to a small room where you can keep an eye on your chinchilla such as a bathroom.

 Now, comes my secret weapon.

-I used this method in the beginning, still use this method to this day and swear it’s an excellent alternative for interacting with your chinchilla.
+I used this method in the beginning and I still use this method to this day.
+It’s an excellent alternative for interacting with your chinchilla.